-9 DIY Wooden Wheelchair Ramps You Can Build Today
+8 DIY Wooden Wheelchair Ramps You Can Build Today (with Pictures)

-We have compiled a list of nine different plans that teach you how to build a wooden wheelchair ramp.
+We have compiled a list of nine different wooden wheelchair ramps.
 Some of them work with slopes if your home is on an incline or a hill.
 Others are simple, allowing you straight up and in.
 Scroll down, and you may see the perfect fit for you to facilitate the move into a new home or to be able to continue living in an old one.

-This first plan for a wheelchair ramp is extended, working down away from a raised home with a taller foundation.
+This first plan for a wheelchair ramp is great for homes with a taller foundation.
 It gives a gradual slope with two different “layers” to the design, working straight out from home and then guiding the user to the left.
 Railings are part of the plan to keep it safe.
 Keep in mind that you may need to reroute the sidewalk to make it easier to dismount and continue from the ramp’s exit.
 Find the plans at Bailey Line Road.

-This plan is similar to the one above, but the design is less simplistic.
-Meant to be elegant so that even if you have a stately home, building a wheelchair ramp in front of it won’t take anything away from it.
+This plan is similar to the one above, but the design is somewhat more complicated.
+The elegant design is a great match for a stately home, so building a wheelchair ramp won’t detract from the aesthetics.
 As you can see, landscaping and latticework also go into the overall design, although not entirely in the original plans.
 Keep this in mind when you go to add it to an already beautiful area.
 Lowe’s supplies the plans and details for this ramp.

 If you have a lot of space to work with or don’t have the option to reroute a sidewalk or driveway, you may need a plan that gives you a more extended design.
 This design also functions well as an additional walkway.
 Thus, if you don’t want to build a new sidewalk, in addition to the ramp, extend the ramp out until it meets the walkway.
 This distance provides you with safety railings the whole way, which some may need.
 Use the plans from Renovation Headquarters to make this yourself.